CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-netapp-trident/README.md

 ![netapp cloud licence](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManager-Licence.png "NetApp Cloud Create Licence")

 The next section asks you about support credentials.
 If you don't have any you can skip this section and leave the options blank.
 The next section is where you create the volume.
-You can set the details of the volume, its name, size, protocol, you can even set thin provisioning, deduplication and compression here.
+You can set the details of the volume, its name, size, protocol, you can even set thin provisioning, de-duplication and compression here.
 I gave the volume the name cdkontap with a size of 200GB and the protocol NFS, the other options I left to the default options:

 ![netapp cloud Volume](https://raw.githubusercontent.com/CanonicalLtd/canonical-kubernetes-third-party-integrations/master/cdk-netapp-trident/images/NetApp-OnCommand-CloudManagerGUI-CreateVolume.png "NetApp Cloud Create Volume")